SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

 #### More questions and answers

 ---

+- What exactly is the `global` object?

+- What is the purpose of the `global` and `window` objects and how are they similar and/or different in the node/browser context?
+Are they the exact same thing but depend on the environment?

 - What bits of the language make something a statement?
 Like the `let ` keyword for example?